alakajam-team/alakajam/server/docs/article-data/scorespace-x-alakajam-rules.md

 See the **What is allowed?** section below for details regarding asset reuse, fixing bugs after the jam, etc.

-### <a name="allowed"></a>What is allowed?
+### What is allowed?

 Click on a division below to read its detailed constraints.

 <details class="card">
 <summary><div class="btn"><b>Solo/Team divisions</b></div></summary><ul><li><b>Tools:</b> All software is allowed without restriction.
 It is recommended though that your game engine supports targetting either HTML5, Windows or Linux, to make sure most contestants can play it.</li><li><b>Code reuse:</b> You are allowed to use/reuse any outside library or personal code made prior to the event, or code bits found from sources like StackOverflow or blogs.
 You can also prepare your project by initializing the sources in advance.
 However, you cannot work on a game you started before the event.</li><li><b>Graphical asset reuse:</b> You must make all your graphical assets during the event, even if you opt-out of the graphics category.
 Derivative work of existing assets (ie. you used some existing assets but significantly transformed them) is acceptable, as long as you list the original assets in your game page for the raters to appreciate.
 You are also <i>allowed</i> to use: third-party fonts and brushes ; procedurally generated assets ; your engine's default appearance for UI elements ; pre-made game author & engine splash screens.</li><li><b>Audio asset reuse:</b> You must make your own music during the event, even if you opt-out of the audio category.
-However: while creating sounds yourself is encouraged (eg. with the help of [sound generation tools](/article/docs/resources#audio), musical instruments, or microphones), reusing existing sound effects is tolerated.
+However: while creating sounds yourself is encouraged (eg. with the help of [sound generation tools](/article/docs/resources#audio-software), musical instruments, or microphones), reusing existing sound effects is tolerated.
 You can also reuse *short* samples for music (eg. drums and other sampled instruments).
 Reusing whole loops or full tracks is not allowed.</li><li><b>Post-jam changes:</b> From the minute the jam ends, you are not allowed to add any features, assets or contents to your jam version.
 However we do allow: packaging or improving the packaging ; porting to other platforms ; and fixing bugs (the definition of what is a "bug" as opposed to "balancing"/"improving" the game is blurry, just act in fairness to the other contestants).
 Any other change must be distributed as a separate "Post-jam version" clearly labelled as such.</li>
 </ul>
 Note that third-party assets exceptions are only allowed as long as you have the license to use them.
 </details>